Cost of living: Governor of the Bank of England, Andrew Bailey, talks about inflation, interest rates and how it impacts young people

 Andrew Bailey: "We review this regularly.

-"I think to get back to the 2% target... we should see this happen going through next year towards the end of next year. "
+"I think to get back to the 2% target... we should see this happen... through next year, towards the end of next year. "

 'When do you think that those interest rates will start coming down?'